Introduction: Scope, Audience, and Why Material Participation Matters

 Once your rental activity is non-passive, cost segregation can dramatically accelerate your deductions.

 Cost segregation breaks a property into components—like flooring, lighting, and landscaping—with shorter useful lives.
 Instead of depreciating the whole building over 27.5 or 39 years, you can deduct parts of it over 5, 7, or 15 years, often with bonus depreciation in the first year.
+Depreciation deductions allow you to shelter income by creating paper losses, which can be used to offset other income if you materially participate in the rental activity, making them a powerful tax planning tool.

 For example, buy a $1 million property and a cost-seg study identifies $300,000 of 5- and 15-year assets—you can deduct that entire $300,000 in year one.
+The value of the property and its components for depreciation purposes is determined based on fair market value.

 If your activity is non-passive, those deductions directly offset your active income.
 That’s a six-figure tax reduction in year one.
+The One Big Beautiful Bill Act reinstated full bonus depreciation and the qualified business income deduction, further enhancing tax benefits for short-term rental owners.

 Stacking the Strategy: 1031 + Cost Seg + Material Participation